This photo series documents a full day at Josh Ocean View Villa in Cemagi, Badung, Bali from dawn to dusk.

 Photography commissioned by Josh Ocean View Villa for their 2025 property showcase.

-The goal was to show how the architecture interacts with changing light throughout the day, creating a natural and editorial-style visual story.
+The goal was to show how the architecture interacts with shifting light throughout the day, creating a calm, natural, editorial-style visual story.

 A Story Directed by Light